cilium/cilium.io/src/posts/2026-02-24-launch-of-mTLSencryption/index.md

 When we started looking at [bringing ztunnel support into Cilium](https://github.com/cilium/cilium/issues/38548), it seemed like we could combine the best of both worlds.
 The top-tier performance of ztunnel, combined with Cilium’s ease of policy control, and the ability to support all types of IP traffic.

 Bringing ztunnel support into Cilium brings native mTLS to the data path and enables enhanced performance for ztunnel encrypted connections.

-## The Challenge: Authentication Without Encryption
+## The Challenge: Network-Level Authentication, Not Session-Based

 Cilium's [existing mutual authentication](https://isovalent.com/blog/post/2022-05-03-servicemesh-security/) capability (introduced as beta in Cilium 1.14) was a significant innovation, using eBPF to verify workload identity at the datapath level.
-However, it addressed only half of the mTLS promise:
+However, it had some important limitations:

-- **Session vs network based authentication.** The mutual authentication handshake had nodes authenticate each other and encapsulate all network traffic to build an authenticated and encrypted virtual network rather than doing session based authentication.
+- **Network-level, not session-based authentication.** The mutual authentication handshake had nodes authenticate each other and then encapsulate all network traffic to build an authenticated and encrypted virtual network.
+This meant authentication happened at the node level rather than on a per-session basis — so, for example, pod-to-pod encryption on the same node was not possible (though arguably this has limited security benefit in practice).
 - **First packets were dropped.** When a new identity pair communicated for the first time, the initial packet was dropped while an out-of-band TLS 1.3 handshake completed between Cilium agents.
 Applications had to tolerate this retry penalty.
 - **External dependencies were required.** A full SPIRE deployment was mandatory — adding infrastructure complexity for teams that simply wanted encrypted pod-to-pod communication.